-London SadFest is a unique film festival that celebrates and explores the world of sad films.
+London SadFest is a unique film festival that celebrates and explores the world of sad films and sad culture.

 "We seem to be scared of sadness as a society, we're always running away from it.
 I think we need to stop running and instead face up to and even embrace sadness.
 It's a big part of being human and I think it's at the heart of compassion.", says Steve Todd.